krssclaire/odin-recipes/README.md

 knowledge, such as HTML and CSS.

 The "design" folder contains additional images of the project designed via Figma, however the final result is not completely the same.
+This project features the desktop first design approach even though it has a mobile design version.
+Note: the design it's not the best for 4K screens.

 #### Images credits:
 - Spaghetti Home --> Nork Photography (https://www.pexels.com/@norkphotography/)